USRSE/usrse.github.io/pages/wg/outreach.md

 ## Speaker Series

-We are participating in or spear-heading two different speaker series, starting in late 2022.
+We are participating in or spearheading two different speaker series, starting in late 2022.

 ### Funder Series

-A shoot-off of the US-RSE Outreach Working Group is organizing a Funder Series, a speaker series aimed at bringing representatives from funders (e.g., NSF, NIH) to speak to members of the US-RSE.
+A subgroup of the US-RSE Outreach Working Group is organizing a Funder Series, a speaker series aimed at bringing representatives from funders (e.g., NSF, NIH) to speak to members of the US-RSE.
 These funders will bring essential information about opportunities, strategies, and starting points for finding funding.